ZunairaSid/100-Days-Of-DevOps/README.md

 - [ ] Process DynamoDB stream using lambda.
 - [ ] Migrating from a Relational Database to DynamoDB.
 - [ ] Use Data Pipeline to copy DynamoDB data to an S3 bucket.
- &#9745; Create and configure a CloudTrail trail and a CloudWatch Logs & alarms ,in order to set up access email alerts for an S3 bucket.
+- [x] Create and configure a CloudTrail trail and a CloudWatch Logs & alarms ,in order to set up access email alerts for an S3 bucket.
 - [ ] AWS CloudWatch Logs and Incident Response using Elasticsearch ,Route 53 ,VPC Flow Logs,Elasticsearch Service and Kibana.
- &#9745; Configure CloudWatch alarm with SNS and send email on EC2 shut down.
+- [x] Configure CloudWatch alarm with SNS and send email on EC2 shut down.&nbsp;
- &#9745; Config cloud watch dashboard to monitor resource utilization using custom widget and metrics..
+- [x] Config cloud watch dashboard to monitor resource utilization using custom widget and metrics.
 - [ ] Build ci/cd pipeline using AWS Pipeline to deploy static website on s3.
 - [ ] Build a simple serverless website with route53 , API gateway and lambda.
 - [ ] Serverless web page with API gateway and lambda .
 - [ ] Create a reminder serverless application using a static website hosted on S3 using AWS Step Functions, API Gateway, AWS Lambda.
 - [ ] Trigger a Lambda function using SQS and dynamoDB.
 - [ ] See logs using cloudwatch &amp; create billing alarms.
- &#9745; Deploy a basic infrastructure using CloudFormation Templates.
+- [x] Deploy a basic infrastructure using CloudFormation Templates.
- &#9745; Updating cloud formation stacks with direct updates and changesets.
+- [x] Updating cloud formation stacks with direct updates and changesets.
 - [ ] Deploy a website canary with cloudformation.
 - [ ] Roll updates to a highly distributed web application with AWS CodeDeploy.
 - [ ] Implement AWS CodePipeline to deploy AWS infrastructure through AWS CloudFormation.